 Azure Service Fabric

-Build and operate always-on, scalable, distributed apps
+Build and operate always-on, scalable, distributed apps.

 Trust a proven platform for mission-critical applications

-Simplify building and managing microservice-based applications
+Simplify building and managing microservice applications

 - Container and service orchestration in the same environment: Bring your Docker containers on Linux or Windows and run them reliably at scale alongside other workloads and services.
-Take advantage of Azure Service Fabric’s container hosting, cluster resource management and workload orchestration capabilities.
+Take advantage of Azure Service Fabric’s container hosting, cluster resource management, and workload orchestration capabilities.

 - Choose your architecture: Build stateless or stateful microservices—an architectural approach where complex applications are composed of small, independently versioned services—to power the most complex, low-latency, data-intensive scenarios and scale them into or across the cloud with Azure Service Fabric.
-Mix and match the programming models and languages which work for you, from containers and guest-executables to microservices and actors.
+Mix and match the programming models and languages that work for you, from containers and guest-executables to microservices and actors.

 - Microservice agility: Enable continuous integration and development practices and accelerate delivery of new features by architecting fine-grained microservice applications.

 - IDE integration: Quickly and easily build, test, debug, deploy, and upgrade Service Fabric applications in single-box, test, and production environments.
 Do this using the IDE tool of your choice, such as Visual Studio, Eclipse, or command-line support.

 - Run anywhere: Flexibly deploy the same application code on public, hosted, or private clouds using consistent platform services and the same application programming models, with a choice of Windows Server or Linux (Ubuntu or RHEL) as the host operating system.